vidit-agarwal/Background-Task-in-Js/README.md

 The worker will choose a color code from a table, and will return it to the main thread for drawing, finally, the drawing process will change the background color of the 'Hello Web Worker' text.
 - Stop animation: This action ends the worker, and stops animation.

+### B) Source Code
+* Anim.js <br>
+- This JavaScript file contains the code of the Web Worker.

+* Index.html <br>
+- This HTML file contains the JavaScript code that generates the worker in isolated thread and sends to it instructions to start or stop the animation.